Async Event API Documentation

 Document webhook-based integrations with event definitions, HMAC signature verification, delivery guarantees, retry policies, dead letter queues, circuit breakers, and consumer guidance.
 The structured webhook editor captures what architects need to express about push-based event notifications.

-Define data structures with ten field types, 65+ type specialisations, and 50+ validation rules.
+Define data structures with field types covering strings, numbers, booleans, objects, arrays and more, type specialisations for fine-grained modelling, and validation rules covering type safety, cardinality, referential integrity and cross-field constraints.
 Create reusable schemas that stay synchronised across your documentation.